 GEL 100 Our Earth (A,N).
 Develops an understanding of our earth and of the processes that operate within it and upon its surface; and basic scientific principles and earth phenomena of importance including the observation of rocks, minerals, landforms, structures, volcanoes, earthquakes, water on and beneath the surfaces, and other natural processes that affect earth and life.
 Not acceptable credit towards major or minor offered through the Department of the Earth Sciences.
 Cannot be taken for credit after successful completion of GEL 201.
 3 Cr.
 Every Semester.

-GEL 302 Historical Geology (A).
-Prerequisite: GEL 201.
+GEL 302 Historical Geology (A). $30 Course fee required: Prerequisite: GEL201.
 The origin and evolution of the earth, emphasizing observations of rocks and fossils to interpret geologic events.
 Introduces principles of stratigraphy, tectonic settings, and the geologic history of North America.
 Develops observational skills in the field and laboratory.
 Laboratories emphasize identifying sedimentary rocks and fossils, reconstructing paleoenviroments, constructing and interpreting stratigraphic sections, and using geologic maps.
 Saturday field trip required.
 4 Cr.
 Spring.

 GEL 303 Field Geology of New York (A).
 Prerequisite or Corequisite: GEL 302.
 Examines regional stratigraphy, lithologic correlation, and paleoenvironments in the context of the geologic history of Western New York.
 Emphasizes identification of rocks and sedimentary structures in the field, interpretation of stratigraphic sections and techniques of gathering and recording geologic data in the field.
 Eight day-long field trips occur during the first summer session.
 One field trip may involve an overnight stay.
 This course is not applicable to the earth science or geology major.
 3 Cr.